Skip to content

 Photographing Lello & Irmão

 Also called the “Harry Potter”-Bookstore, for JK Rowling supposedly being here and taking inspiration, Lello & Irmão is a magnificent piece of architecture in Porto, Portugal.
-It was build in 1906 by Xavier Esteves, a well known Iberian architect of the prewar period.
-Usually the style is described as Neogothic-Jugendstil, while that being true, it has definitely a fantastic or mystic touch.
-Certainly the bookshop would fit very well in any wizardry story and it is the perfect place to dive in into your fantasy book.
-The store and the books seem to mix here in an interesting, almost magic way.
+It was built in 1906 by Xavier Esteves, a well-known Iberian architect of the prewar period.
+Usually, the style is described as Neogothic-Jugendstil, and while that is true, it definitely has a fantastic or mystic touch.
+Indeed, the bookshop would fit very well in any wizardry story, and it is the perfect place to dive into your fantasy book.
+The store and the books seem to mix here in an engaging, almost magic way.
 I very much recommend a visit.

 test